OSGConnect/OUTDATED-tutorial-stashcache-blast/README.md

      	queue 2

 The executable for this job is a wrapper script (*blast_wrapper.sh*) that takes as arguments the blast command that we want to run on the compute host.
-We specify which query file we want transferred (using HT Condor) to each job site with the *transfer_input_files* command.
+We specify which query file we want transferred (using HTCondor) to each job site with the *transfer_input_files* command.
 This job also requires OASIS, and at lest 2 GB of disk space for input files, which we specify with the *requirements* and *request_disk* commands.

 Note the one additional line that is required in the submit script of any job that uses StashCache: